 From Gravel to Grapes

 The pea gravel used in the landscape today around the grounds was once mined from the property.
 Around the 1960’s there was not much gravel left to mine and water filled in the pit which is now the lake.
 When the family first purchased the land they built a cabin and enjoyed the grounds for several years.
 In the early 1990’s the dream began to build a winery and find a grape that would grow in the sandy soil.
 After four years of research and a test vineyard, the Varallos determined that the best grape to grow on the property would be a Riesling variety.
 The process began and over 10 acres of vines were planted.

 The vineyard & grape growing process

-We use a state of the art vineyard netting system on our premium Riesling grapes.
-This consists of a double panel mesh secured on top and below the fruiting wires.
-Because our grapes are harvested late in the season this system serves several purposes.
+We use a state-of-the-art vineyard netting system on our premium Riesling grapes.
+This consists of a double panel mesh secured atop and below the fruiting wires.
+Because our grapes are harvested late in the season, this system serves several purposes.
 Early in the growing season the netting helps train the vines.
-Once the grapes reach maturity they aide in bird & deer protection.
+Once the grapes reach maturity they aid in bird & deer protection.
 Grapes are hand harvested by opening the net panels.
-By the time grapes are ready for harvest, some have dropped off the vine and the netting collects and protects grapes allowing the extra maturation to take place.
+By the time grapes are ready for harvesting, some have dropped off the vine and the netting collects and protects grapes, allowing the extra maturation to take place.

 Varallo Estate Riesling

 Smooth, semi-dry, full bodied, with hints of citrus.
 Full bodied with a sweetness, appropriate for both entrées and desserts.